Yingying-Li-Data/Project_1/README.md

 Hypothesis2 (H2): The difference in affordability is increasing over the years between areas with lower household income and areas with higher household income.

 ## Repository Structure
+Data:
+* This folder contains the CSV files obtained from our sources

+Images:
+* These images are the plots we used in the presentation

 Data Source:
 * Imports to read csv files retreived from Census Bureau and Zillow databases